confluentinc/ksql/design-proposals/klip-43-timestamp-data-type-support.md

 ## LOEs and Delivery Milestones

-This feature can be broken down into two milestones: implementing (including testing and documentation) the TIMESTAMP type (1-2 weeks) and adding all of the supporting UDFs (~1 week).
+This feature can be broken down into three milestones:

+1. Implementing (including testing and documentation) the TIMESTAMP type (1-2 weeks)
+2. Adding and updating supporting UDFs (~1 week)
+3. Implementing duration and arithmetic (~1-2 weeks) - this will be in 0.16

 ## Documentation Updates